 What fuel surcharge applies to my shipment?

-NSQ-43500 and NSQ-43040 are not subject to fuel surcharge; therefore, you will not incur an additional charge for fuel on top of the rate applicable to your shipment.
+NSQ-43500 is not subject to fuel surcharge.
+NSQ-43040 is subject to fuel surcharge; therefore, you will not incur an additional charge for fuel on top of the rate applicable to your shipment.

 How often do the rates change?